waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Objective: Investigate the Lake of Rage
 *   **Status:** In progress.
 *   **Reasoning:** The Olivine Lighthouse proved to be a dead end.
 Multiple NPCs have mentioned a "rampage" or "conspiracy" at the Lake of Rage, which is a strong indicator of the main story path.
-*   **Current Plan:** Travel from Olivine City towards Mahogany Town to reach the Lake of Rage.
+*   **Current Plan:** Travel from Ecruteak City towards Mahogany Town to reach the Lake of Rage.
+Currently exploring Mt.
+Mortar to see if it's the path forward.
-*   **Alternative Hypothesis:** If the Lake of Rage is a side quest and does not unlock the path to the SECRETMEDICINE, I will need to systematically re-explore all previous routes for obstacles that can now be overcome with my current abilities (e.g., SURF).
+*   **Alternative Hypothesis:** If Mt.
+Mortar is a dead end, I will return to Route 42 and look for an alternative path east.

 ## IV.
 Archived Investigations